jpetazzo/intro-to-docker/slides/Start_And_Attach/Body.md

 # Specifying a custom detach sequence

 * You don't like `^P^Q`?
 No problem!
-* You can change the sequence with `docker run --datach-keys`.
+* You can change the sequence with `docker run --detach-keys`.
 * This can also be passed as a global option to the engine.

 Start a container with a custom detach command: